avaxar/kithare/README.md

 ### MacOS (Darwin)

-- TODO: expand on this section lol
+- Kithare will work on any 10.9+ MacOS version, including 11.x and higher series
 - Kithare supports x86_64 (Intel) architecture and arm64 (Apple Silicon).
 In the future, Kithare will also support 'universal' binaries, ones that works on both architectures.
 These univeral builds are 'fat' builds, one that contains the binaries of both architectures in one binary.
 The usage of the 'universal' builds are recommended over the usage of the architecture specific builds.

 ### Linux